 Recycling food waste at home

-There is some food waste that can’t be avoided – banana peels, coffee grounds, etc. If you have food waste, recycle it at home using a worm farm, compost bin, Bokashi bin or give it to chooks.
+If you have unavoidable fruit and vegetable waste, and are a keen gardener, why not recycle it at home using a worm farm, compost bin, Bokashi bin or give it to chooks.

 You will significantly reduce what you send to landfill and put valuable nutrients into your garden.